nickquirk/Space-Invaders/README.md

 # Space-Invaders
-A Space Invaders style browser game made with JS
+A Space Invaders style browser game made with JavaScript